Sithm4n/Sithm4n/README.md

   <a href="https://wildan-portfolio-six.vercel.app"><strong>View Portfolio</strong></a>
 </p> -->

-## Hey, I'm Wildan
+## Hey, I'm Naja

-I'm a **full-stack builder** based in Bandung, Indonesia.
-I work across **AI agents, Web3, and developer tools**, shaping products, leading teams, and building the software behind them.
+I'm a **full-stack builder** based in Malang, Indonesia.
+I work across **AI agents, and developer tools**, shaping products, leading teams, and building the software behind them.

 I enjoy taking projects from an early idea to a working release: defining the product, building the core system, testing the final flow, and often coordinating the team along the way.